buguyizu/p1/README.md

 ## Building

-Use `mvn package` to build the project.
-Make sure Maven and JDK 8 are installed.
+You can build the project using the Maven wrapper.
+Run `./p1/mvnw package` from the repository root and the wrapper will automatically download Maven if necessary.
+A system installation of Maven is no longer required, but JDK 8 is still needed.

 ## Pages